 The following are some common assignments or topics we can assist with:

 - Anything written for which we can reasonably give feedback regarding its formatting, grammar, syntax, organization, and/or general readability

 - Brainstorming sessions

-Please keep in mind that if you elect to use the emailed feedback option, the asynchronous nature means that our staff will be taking these assignments on a first come, first served basis.
-This creates a turnaround time when compiled with a staff member’s other responsibilities.
-While we will be providing feedback as soon as possible, papers that are 10 pages or fewer may see up to a 48-hour return time, and papers over 10 pages could see up to a 72-hour return time--the longer the paper, the longer the return time may be.
+Please keep in mind that if you elect to use the emailed feedback option, the asynchronous nature means that our consultants will be taking these assignments on a first come, first served basis.
+This creates a turnaround time when compiled with a consultant’s other responsibilities.
+While we will be providing feedback as soon as possible, papers that are 10 pages or fewer may see up to a 48-hour return time, and papers over 10 pages could see up to a 72-hour return time—the longer the paper, the longer the return time may be.
 Be aware of this when booking your appointment.

-Our services are available via in-person presentations or pre-recorded videos for you and your classes.
-We can also offer presentations in a virtual format via Teams or Zoom.
-Depending on your class format and schedule, you may email the Writing Center to discuss the following options:
+Writing Center staff members are available to give presentations on writing-related subjects in person or via pre-recorded videos for you and your classes.
+We can also offer presentations in a live virtual format via Teams.
+Depending on your class format and schedule, you may email the Writing Center to discuss subject matter and delivery format options.

 Additionally, you can find Writing Center resources in the Canvas Commons covering these subjects:

 - Formatting and citation styles

 In the Commons, simply search "Lindenwood University" in order to find our modules.